What is a Premium Domain Name?

 Searching WHOIS Online

 The official URL of ICANN’s WHOIS lookup tool is lookup.icann.org.
 Once you open that page, you’ll see a search bar where you can type in any domain name and press the lookup button.
-We searched for Microsoft.com to demonstrate, and we got the results shown below;
+We searched for Microsoft.com to demonstrate, and we got the results shown below:

 You can see the email assigned to Microsoft’s domain name is [email protected].
-Hypothetically, we can contact that email with an offer for the Microsoft.com domain name, but we’re sure the well-known technology company isn’t willing to sell.
+Hypothetically, we can contact that email with an offer for the Microsoft.com domain name, but we’re pretty sure the well-known technology company isn’t willing to sell.

 Searching WHOIS via Command Prompt